 Reserves being used to cover some expenses

-A 2013 budget calling for a 0.5 percent increase in the property tax levy was approved Thursday by the Fox Point Village Board.
+Fox Point - A 2013 budget calling for a 0.5 percent increase in the property tax levy was approved last week by the Village Board.

 After six deliberation sessions with village staff and a public hearing, the board took action on the budget, which totals nearly $7 million.
 The document was approved, 6-1.